-Before this current eight notes and three coins, a lot of currencies had come and gone.
+Before this current eighth notes and three coins, a lot of currencies had come and gone.

 Take a trip down memory lane and check out the timeline of currency in Nigeria.